-The sauce, which we believe to be brown sugar sauce, had a slightly bittersweet caramel flavour to it.
+The sauce, which we believe to be brown sugar sauce, had a slightly bittersweet caramel flavor to it.
 As for the pudding itself, it was a soft and mellow vanilla egg pudding with a deliciously deep creamy texture.

-We really enjoyed this pudding.
+We enjoyed this pudding.
 We will even go as far as to say it’s currently one of the best we’ve tried since we started writing about our Taipei foodie experiences.

 For sure!
 If you like milk shaved Ice then we strongly recommend checking out Showa Ice.
 You also get to experience the nostalgia of the retro Japanese era for some impressive Instagram shots.

-We personally feel you get what you pay for here.
+We feel you get what you pay for here.
 It’s not cheap, but considering the high quality of the desserts compared to the typical vendors – it’s well worth it.

 Will we go back?

 You can count on it.
 It’s our perfect idea of a refreshing treat that’s very easy to get to by the MRT (red line).

 The other thing that’s on our minds is their second-floor bar area.
 We can’t wait to chill with friends in the outside area with beers and icy treats on a warm evening – absolutely perfect.

 English address: 106, Taipei City, Da’an District, Wenchang St, 47號1F